MSc in Surgical Science and Practice

 A telephone or video interview will be arranged for all of those who appear to fulfil the basic requirements for entry to the course and performance at interview will play a significant role in assessment of the selection criteria.

 Interviews will be held after each standard deadline, and once in the admissions period following the March deadline.
-They will be conducted by a minimum of two interviewers.
+They will be normally be conducted by two interviewers.

 The purpose of the interview is to: